Ph.D. Degree Requirements

 - Research Skills & Responsible Scholarship Requirement.
 The University requires that every doctoral student have training in responsible scholarship and research skills pertinent to the field of research and appropriate to the doctoral level.
 This requirement must fulfilled prior to or within the same semester the comprehensive oral exam is scheduled.
 For Philosophy doctoral students, this requirement is met by the following:

 - Demonstrated competence in an approved foreign language OR completion of a faculty-approved course in a discipline related to the student's research interests.

 - Pass the comprehensive oral examination for Ph.D. candidacy.
 This examination must be taken after all of the above requirements have been completed, or in the semester in which the requirements will be completed.

 - Write and successfully defend a dissertation of substantial merit showing the planning, conduct, and result of original research.

 *Reduction of Credits

-University graduate credit policy does not allow for a direct transfer of credits toward the Ph.D.; however, the department’s requirement of 39 credit hours of acceptable graduate work for the Ph.D. may be reduced by departmental petition depending on the amount and quality of equivalent graduate work completed at another institution.
+University graduate credit policy does not allow for a direct transfer of credits toward the Ph.D.; however, the departmental requirement of 39 credit hours may be reduced by way of an approved petition depending on the amount and quality of equivalent graduate work completed at a previous institution.
 At minimum, 24 hours of acceptable graduate work must be taken in the Department of Philosophy at KU.